Arkham Stories (I.e. the Cthulhu-hack I use)

 Actions ratings:

-The Action ratings of the Investigators are the following.
-Importantly: they are verbs, things the Investigators do (to overcome obstacles), not attributes they have.
+Importantly, the Action Investigators use are verbs, things the Investigators do (to overcome obstacles), not attributes they have.
 People can be good at noticing things for all kinds of reasons but we don't really care about why they are good in this game.
-If you disagree with me on this, you can easily select a different number of Action or differently selected or worded Actions.
-(Though you might have to fiddle a little with the numbers).

-The Investigators have two Actions at 0, four Actions at 1, four Actions at 2, and two Actions at 3.
+The Investigators start with two Actions at 0, four Actions at 1, four Actions at 2, and two Actions at 3.

 • Notice (awareness, hearing, reflexes, searching)